Tika Camaj Flaunts Smoking-Hot Body In Flirty Pink Top & Miniskirt

 "You are so beyond beautiful and flawless," one Instagram user wrote, adding a red heart emoji.

-“[Y]ou are the most beautiful woman on [I]nstagram,” echoed a second admirer.
+"[Y]ou are the most beautiful woman on [I]nstagram," a second admirer echoed.

-“Every single pic is magical,” a third follower added, including a hear and smiley face emoji.
+"Every single pic is magical," a third follower added, including a heart and smiley face emoji.

 "Absolutely Gorgeous Lady," a fourth comment read.

-Tika recently thrilled her fans with a set of jungle-themed pictures that saw her rocking an animal-print bikini top and a fringed sarong.
+Tika recently thrilled her fans with a set of jungle-themed pictures where she rocked an animal-print bikini top and a fringed sarong.
 The sarong was tied on one side of her hip, and she stood with one leg forward.
-She also sported a thin gold chain around her waist and and ankle bracelet.
+She also sported a thin gold chain around her waist and an ankle bracelet.